Hard Asset Reserve

 Two line items.

-A competitive metal spread at acquisition and exit, plus a vaulting rate at the chosen facility.
-Both named in writing before any metal is purchased.
+A competitive metal spread at acquisition and exit, plus the vaulting rate at the chosen facility.
+Both are disclosed in writing before any metal is purchased.

 What is included

-Reviewed eight-section Strategy Brief, founder-led implementation, custody coordination, complete documentation, and the first year of review.
+Reviewed Strategy Brief, founder-led implementation, custody coordination, complete documentation, and the first year of review.

 What you see at exit

-Sell-side spreads and exit pathways are written before the buy.
-No surprise at exit; nothing material discovered after engagement.
+Sell-side spreads and exit pathways are disclosed before the buy.
+Nothing material is discovered after engagement.

-The Office charges in two places: a competitive spread on the metal at acquisition and exit, and a vaulting rate at the chosen facility, negotiated at company level and passed to the client at a discount to retail.
-Both are named in writing before any metal is purchased.
+The Office charges in only two places: a competitive spread on the metal at acquisition and exit, and the vaulting rate at the chosen facility.
+Both are disclosed in writing before any purchase.

-The reviewed eight-section Physical Reserve Strategy Brief, founder-led advisory through implementation, custody coordination, complete documentation chain, titling coordination, and the first year of review are included with every qualified engagement.
-There is no separate brief fee, no advisory or consulting charge, no AUM percentage, no performance fee.
-The pricing is the pricing.
+The reviewed Physical Reserve Strategy Brief, founder-led implementation, custody coordination, complete documentation, titling coordination, and the first year of review are included with every qualified engagement.
+There is no separate brief fee, advisory charge, AUM percentage, or performance fee.

 §01Metal pricing